 - I love the Dwell app.
 There’s a subscription fee, but it’s worth it.

 - Another interesting audio Bible is called her.bible, featuring female narrators.

 - Audible.com sells a good selection of audio Bibles, such as the audio version of the One Year Bible.

 - Some of the apps mentioned in the Electronic Bible section also feature audio Bibles.

 - Generate your own Bible reading plan with Bible Reading Plan Generator.
 Choose your time frame, format, and the books of the Bible you want to read, then print it out.

 - Some Bibles are formatted to help you read the Bible in one year, along with supporting notes.
 For instance, the CSB Chronological Study Bible includes a reading plan with daily notes from Dr. George Guthrie.

-- If you’re looking for a challenge, try reading the Bible in 40 days or 90 days.
+- If you’re looking for a challenge, try reading the Bible in 90 days.